09 Oct Fire Damper Drop Testing

 Cleaning Fire Dampers

 At Deduct, we specialise in providing a comprehensive cleaning of your building’s fire dampers.
-This includes removing any dirt and debris that has accumulated over time while ensuring that your dampers can operate sufficiently in fire conditions.
-We clean dampers while carrying out an inspection.
+This includes removing any dirt and debris that has accumulated over time while ensuring that your fire dampers can operate sufficiently in fire conditions.
+We clean fire dampers while carrying out an inspection.

 How Often Should You Conduct Fire Damper Testing?